Best Places to See the Cherry Blossoms in Washington, DC

 Petal Paddle: Enjoy the flowers from the water with a 1-hour Petal Paddle kayak tour.
 Head to the Wharf Boathouse to rent single kayaks for $35 or doubles for $70.
-Guided tours (approximately 1.5-2 hours) are also available for $65 and depart from the Key Bridge Boathouse.
+Or take a guided tour for $45/person.
+(Not yet updated for the 2023 season.)
+Plus, check out other guided tours like the sunset tour or daytime monument tour.
 Bring a change of clothes in case you get wet!

 Hains Point: Hains Point Loop Trail is a 4.1 loop with beautiful views of the cherry blossoms plus both the Potomac and Anacostia River.
 It’s a perfect spot for walks, picnics, and biking.
 Be mindful that this location is walkable from the Tidal Basin.